-- 7.3.
+- 8.3.
 The standard methodology for calculating the LHN for an area starts with the projected growth in households within that area adjusted to take into account local housing affordability, as follows: - Step 1 sets the baseline using the 2014-based household projections, - Step 2 adjusts this baseline through the application of affordability ratio, and - Step 3 allows for the resultant housing target to be capped. - An additional Step 4 applies an uplift to the top 20 cities and urban areas across the country.
+This step is not applicable to Dorset.

-The data used to calculate the LHN has a base date of 1 April 2024 and therefore the household projections and the affordability ratios are those available at this base date.
+The data used to calculate the LHN has a base date of 1 April 2024 and therefore the household projections and the affordability ratios were those available at this base date.

-Step 1 - Setting the baseline
+Step 1 - Setting the baseline - Dorset wide

-7.4.
+8.4.
 The 2014-based household projections are used to calculate the average household growth over the 10-year period from the base date for when the calculation is being undertaken.
 The base date for this report is 1 April 2024 and therefore the calculation of local housing need uses the 10-year period from 2024 to 2034.
 Over this period, the projected growth in households for the Dorset Council area is as shown in Figure 7.1.